sususaiasusubendera/MonsterSaku-Tubes-IF2212-PBO/README.md

-# IF2212 Tugas Besar Monster Saku Game 2022
+# IF2212 Tugas Besar Permainan Monster Saku

 Here is an example of project using gradle as the build tools.
 Try running these commands: